 Over the several years I have been working on a multi-volume study of Foucault’s work for Polity Press.
-Two volumes have been published so far – Foucault’s Last Decade in April 2016 and Foucault: The Birth of Power in January 2017.
-I am now working on books on the 1950s – The Early Foucault in June 2021.
+Three volumes have been published so far – Foucault’s Last Decade in April 2016; Foucault: The Birth of Power in January 2017; and The Early Foucault in June 2021.
 A book on the 1960s – The Archaeology of Foucault – will be published in late 2022 or early 2023.
 Updates on its research are here.

 As the project has developed I have reorganised online material, and the main page which includes the aims of each book can be found here.